Art Schools in the Pasadena Area

 Bachelor of Fine Arts in Graphic Design

-Augmented by courses in design history and pop culture, this program gives students the opportunity to develop skills in communication design using the latest digital technology, traditional drawings and handset type.
+This program gives students the opportunity to develop skills in communication design using the latest digital technology, traditional drawings and handset type.
 The program covers formal design principles and craftsmanship before students have the option of selecting a single area of graphic design on which to focus.
 Throughout the program, students apply their skills to projects for corporate clients or non-profit organizations while collaborating with students from other majors.

 Bachelor of Fine Arts in Illustration